TTT-2/docs/docs/developers/content-creation/icon-and-design-guideline.md

 One thing to keep in mind are [problems with transparent areas](http://www.adriancourreges.com/blog/2017/05/09/beware-of-transparent-pixels/) for simple white icons.
 It caused us many headaches to figure out the problem described in the linked article.
 At least photoshop stores transparent areas as black with an opacity of `0`.
 That looks good on first glance, however the mipmapping procedure creates dark artefacts around the edges that are highly visible.

+???+ abstract "Example of a good and bas icon with masks in Photoshop"
 ![Icon Masking](../../assets/images/article/icon_mask.png)
-*Example of a good and bas icon with masks in Photoshop*

 A solution to this problem in photoshop is to create a white layer with a mask in the shape of the icon.
 That way even transparent pixels are counted as white and a good mipmapping result is achieved.